-Brainspotting is a non-invasive and gentle way to release emotional trauma or physical pain stored in your brain.
-It is a new, safe, and healing emotional tool that reduces the need for extensive talk treatment.
-Brainspotting is so valuable because it releases the traumatic memory without having to “re-live” or even speak of the event and risk re-traumatization.
+What would it feel like to experience or remember a traumatic event but to no longer be ruled by the emotion of it?
+Brainspotting is a non-invasive and gentle therapy that helps release emotional trauma or physical pain stored in your brain and your body.
+Brainspotting is a healing form of psychotherapy that reaches the non-verbal portion of the brain, reducing the need for extensive talking.
+This therapeutic approach is so valuable because it releases the traumatic experience or the memory of the event without having the client “re-live” or even speak of the event and risk re-traumatization.

 - Anxiety and panic

-- Physical and emotional trauma
+- Physical and emotional trauma (PTSD and Complex PTSD)

-- Recovery from injury and accident trauma
+- Recovery from injury, accident trauma, medical trauma

 - Sports Performance and Creativity Enhancement